alexrohl/CITS3403/README.md

     Then simply run 'flask run' in terminal and follow the instructions to run on your local host

+    Any other issues, please consolidate the requirements.txt file.

 4) Git logs:
 e77d30f - Alex Rohl, 20 minutes ago : Results now have an indicator of first place f8413c7 - Alex Rohl, 76 minutes ago : merge